 At a minimum, clinical hip exams for infants in the NCCC should be performed shortly after birth and at the time of discharge.
 Additional, periodic exams may be performed according to clinical discretion.
-In addition to periodic Ortolani tests, infants should be observed for limited or asymmetric hip abduction after the neonatal period.
+In addition to periodic

+Ortolani tests, infants should be observed for limited or asymmetric hip abduction after the neonatal period.

-All newborns with a positive Ortolani test or with limited or asymmetric hip abduction should be referred to Pediatric Orthopedics.
+All newborns with a positive Ortolani test or with limited or asymmetric hip abduction should have imaging obtained and then be referred to Pediatric Orthopedics.